-Augustin Lesage is a French painter (1876-1954).
-Coming from a family of miners, he works in the mines after to have obtained his certificate of studies in 1890.
-His life takes an unexpected turn in 1911 when he hears voices telling him that one day he will become a painter.
-Under the dictation of spirits, he begins to create works characterized by geometric and symmetrical compositions.
+Augustin Lesage is a French mediumistic painter (1876-1954).
+From a family of miners, he worked in the mines after obtaining his certificate of studies in 1890.
+His life took an unexpected turn in 1911 when he heard voices telling him that one day he would become a painter.
+Under the dictation of spirits, he began to create works characterized by geometric and symmetrical compositions.
 Admired by personalities such as André Breton, Jean Dubuffet became a major figure in art brut.

 This annoted catalog dedicated to the artist Augustin Lesage, prefaced by the art historian Michel Thévoz, is intended as a new reference tool for both the actors of the art market and the amateur or seasoned collector.